umbraco/rfcs/cms/0027-the-future-of-search.md

 - All `Texts` will be used for full text search.
 The granular division of text types are to be used for relevance boosting.
 - `Keywords`, `Decimals`, `Integers` and `DateTimeOffsets` are meant for filtering and/or faceting.

-We will _not_ provide specifics on how index data should be indexed (e.g. specific analyzers for full text search).
-Instead, we will consider this an implementation detail for the individual search providers.
+We will _not_ provide specifics on how the index data should be indexed (e.g. how to analyze for full text search).
+We consider this an implementation detail for the individual search providers, as it varies greatly between providers.

 #### Index data per content item